2nd Class City

 Facilities, Utilities, and Health Care

 - Piped Water, Piped Sewer, Honeybucket Haul, Washeteria, Electric (AVEC), Airport maintenance (State contract), Landfill, Health Clinic,Volunteer Fire, Fuel Sales, Head Start, City Hall/Public Safety Office, Tribal Office, Community Hall, Roads, Harbor/Dock, Bingo.
 State-funded Public Safety Officer (VPSO).

 - Water travel is the principal mode of transportion during the summer.
-Cargo arrives by barge twice each year.
-Huslia is accessible by air year-round, and the 4,000' long by 75' wide lighted gravel airstrip that is owned by the state.
+Cargo and fuel arrives by barge twice each year, in May and September.
+Groceries are flown in weekly by bypass mail.
+Huslia is accessible by air year-round.
+There is a 4,000' long by 75' wide lighted gravel airstrip that is owned by the state.
 Snowmachines, ATVs, and skiffs are used for local transportation.
 Huslia has a network of winter trails, and the frozen river is used as an ice road to neighboring villages.